Edirom/Edirom-Online/docs/data-creation-workflow.md

 * [Concordances](#concordances)
 * [Examples of Edirom editions](#examples-of-edirom-editions)

-In the description of how to [setup](docs/setup.md) Edirom-Online on a local machine there is the assumption you already have a data package.
+In the description of how to [setup](docs/setup.md) Edirom Online on a local machine there is the assumption you already have a data package.
 In the early days of Edirom there was a (meanwhile deprecated) Edirom Editor that supported the data creation for writing annotations, creating zones for measures, creating concordances and it created the data package.
 So this document tries to describe the workflow to generate data for an Edirom Edition.
 If you beyond that also want to customize Edirom-Online and the content, e.g. the table of content of your edition shown in the online publication, have a look at the [customize.md](docs/customize.md).